 The scale of any potential archaeological work will depend on the level and nature of the intended works.

-Areas of archaeological importance and the law
+Areas of Archaeological Importance (AAI) and the law

 It's an offence to carry out work in an AAI without an operations notice or within 6 weeks of submitting the notice.